Pathways after GCSE

 Choosing your Next Steps

-Below are links to key articles which will help in planning for GCSE options.
-At the bottom of the page there are further links for Parents and Carers.
+Below are links to key articles which will help students in planning for GCSE options.

 |Planning your next steps||What next after your GCSEs?|

 |A Level subjects: what universities want||Facts about A Levels: recent changes, subjects and grades, who they are for and what you can do afterwards|

 |Russell Group - Informed Choices||The UniGuide|

 What you study at sixth form or college can affect your options at university and your future career.